Merging sequential e-values via martingales: E-processes and anytime validity

-In this section, we say that an e-variable $E$ is \emph{precise} if $\E[E]=1$, and an se-merging function $F$ is \emph{precise} if $\E[F(\mathbf E)]=1$ for any vector $\mathbf E$ of precise and sequential e-values.
-This property is satisfied by all examples of merging functions in \cite{VW21}.
-All supermartingales, martingales and stopping times are defined with respect to the filtration generated by $\mathbf E=(E_1,\dots,E_K)$.
+In this section, we connect the martingale merging functions to e-processes.
+All supermartingales, martingales, and stopping times are defined with respect to the filtration $(\FFF_k)$ (the \emph{natural filtration}) generated by $\mathbf{E}=(E_1,\dots,E_K)$.
+Formally, a random variable $\tau$ taking values in $\{0,1,\dots,K\}$ is a \emph{stopping time} if, for each $k\in\{0,1,\dots,K\}$, the set $\{\tau\le k\}$ is $\FFF_k$-measurable.

 In scientific discovery, experiments are often conducted sequentially in time, and a discovery may be reported at the time when enough evidence is gathered.
-Therefore, with a vector $\mathbf E$ of sequential e-values, it is desirable to require validity of a test at not only the fixed time $K$, but also a stopping time $\tau$.
-Such an approach produces an \emph{anytime-valid} test.
-Fortunately, anytime validity is automatically achieved by using a test supermartingale: since $(S_k (\mathbf E))_{k=1,\dots,K}$ is a supermartingale, $S_\tau (\mathbf E)$ is an e-variable for any stopping time $\tau$.
+Therefore, with a vector $\mathbf{E}$ of sequential e-values, it is desirable to require validity of a test not only at the fixed time $K$, but also at a stopping time $\tau$.
+This leads to the definition of e-processes: an \emph{e-process} $(E_k)_{k\in\{0,\dots,K\}}$ is a nonnegative stochastic process adapted to $(\FFF_k)$ such that $\E[E_\tau]\le1$ for any stopping time $\tau$.
+The property $\E[E_\tau]\le1$ will be called \emph{anytime validity}.
+Anytime validity is automatically achieved by using a game martingale: since $(S_k(\mathbf{E}))_{k=0,\dots,K}$ is then a martingale, $S_\tau(\mathbf{E})$ is an e-variable for any stopping time $\tau$.
+Therefore, such a process $k\mapsto S_k(\mathbf{E})$ is an e-process.